-Urinary stones are solid particles formed by the natural crystallization of inorganic crystals in urine.
-They can cause pain, nausea and vomiting, blood in the urine and can cause fever and chills due to secondary infection.
-Most of them start forming in the kidneys, move along the urinary tract and are excreted, so many people call them kidney stones.
+Urinary tract stones are solid particles formed by the natural crystallization of inorganic crystals in urine.
+They can cause pain, nausea and vomiting, blood in the urine, and may cause fever and chills due to secondary infection.
+Most of them begin to form in the kidneys, travel along the urinary tract, and are excreted, which is why many people commonly refer to them as kidney stones.

-Kidney stones are a common urinary stone disease in middle-aged men.
+Kidney stones are a common urinary tract infection in middle-aged men.

 Symptoms of kidney stones